Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Methods

 The models of the observations $\{D_i\}$ explicitly depend on the intermediate macro model parameters $\theta$, which themselves depend on the population-level parameters $\vartheta$.
 Thus, the likelihood $p(D_i|\vartheta)$ is the marginalization of the likelihood $p(D_i,\theta|\vartheta)$ over all intermediate model parameters $\theta$:

 The likelihood $p(D_i|\vartheta)$ and the posterior $p(\vartheta|\{D_i\})$ are intractable due to the high-dimensional nature of the likelihood $p(D_i,\theta|\vartheta)$, which can be expressed as:

-with $p_{\rm lens}$ the likelihood of the latent lens parameters $L$, and $\bar{n}_h(\vartheta)$ the expected number of subhalos as a function of the parameter of interest $\vartheta$. $n_h$ is the realized number in a specific simulation, and $m_{h,i}$ and $\psi_i$ are the masses and positions of the $i$-th subhalo in the simulated image. $p_{\rm mass}$ is the normalized subhalo mass function, and $p_{\rm obs}$ is the probability of observing the specific image $D$, taking into account Poisson fluctuations and the Point Spread Function (PSF).
-Note that the form of the contribution of the subhalos to the likelihood assumes statistical independence between different subhalos.
+with $p_{\rm lens}$ the prior of the lens parameter distribution $L$, and $\bar{n}_h(\vartheta)$ the expected number of subhalos in the strong lens as a function of the parameter of interest $\vartheta$, and $n_h$ is the realized number in a specific simulation.
+As later defined (in Section~\ref{sec:train_nre} and \ref{sec:train_snpe}), in this paper the parameters of interest are for the NRE $\vartheta = (f_{\rm sub}, \beta)$, and define the dark matter population parameters of the subhalo abundance $f_{\rm sub}$ and the mass slope $\beta$ of the mass function, and for the SNPE $\vartheta = \Sigma_{\rm sub}$ defines the dark matter mass function normalization drawn from a mean $\Sigma_{\rm sub, pop}$ with standard deviation $\Sigma_{\rm sub, pop, \sigma}$. $m_{h,i}$ and $\psi_i$ are the realized masses and positions of the subhalos in the simulation (i.e., the individual subhalo parameters $m_i = \{m_{h,i}, \psi_i \}$), with $p(\psi_i)$ the prior on the subhalo positions. $p_{\rm mass}$ is the normalized subhalo mass function, and $p_{\rm obs}$ is the probability of observing the specific image $D$ based on the lens parameter configuration $\theta$, taking Poisson fluctuations and the point spread function (PSF) into account \citep[see e.g.,][]{Brehmer_Sidd_2019_NRE}.
+Note that the contribution of the subhalos to the likelihood assumes statistical independence between the different subhalos.

 Both the NRE and the SNPE effectively marginalize over the nuisance parameters by learning the intractable likelihood, enabling the posterior calculation from Equation~\ref{eq:posterior}.